Neshoba County Soil & Water Conservation District Leadership

 In its effort to solve the program, which was primarily soil erosion, the Mississippi legislature enacted the Soil Conservation Law (currently the Soil and Water Conservation Law), in which the State Soil Conservation Committee (currently the Mississippi Soil and Water Conservation Commission) was created.
 Provisions were made so that each county could organize a soil and water conservation district.

-A Soil & Water Conservation District's governing board is comprised of voluntary citizens who come together and represent land owners and users in their district and ensure a local voice in conservation.
+A Soil & Water Conservation District's governing board is comprised of voluntary citizens who come together and represent landowners and users in their district and ensure a local voice in conservation.

 MACD Vision Statement